Manaslu Circuit Trek with Pungen Gompa & Base Camp

 Breakfast, Lunch, Dinner

-After breakfast in Samdo (3,875 m), you begin the trek toward Dharmasala (Larkya Phedi, 4,460 m), the base camp for the Larke La Pass crossing.
-Today’s trek is short approximately 6 km / 3.8 mi, taking 3–4 hours, but the terrain becomes increasingly high-altitude and rugged, making it a crucial step for acclimatization.
-The trail winds through rocky alpine paths, glacial streams, and scattered yak pastures, giving trekkers a sense of the remote Himalayan wilderness.
+We’ll begin the trek toward Dharmasala (Larkya Phedi, 4,460 m), the base camp for the Larkya La Pass.
+Today’s trek is short, approximately 6 km / 3.8 mi, taking 3–4 hours, but the terrain becomes increasingly high-altitude and rugged, making it a crucial step for acclimatization.

-Day 12: Trek from Dharmasala to Bhimtang via Larke La Pass (5,140 m) – Conquer the Thrilling High Pass
+Day 12: Trek from Dharmasala to Bhimtang via Larkya La Pass

 Breakfast, Lunch, Dinner

-Today is the pinnacle of the Manaslu Circuit Trek.
-After an early breakfast at Dharmasala (4,460 m), you start the climb toward Larke La Pass (5,140 m), one of Nepal’s most thrilling and challenging high-altitude passes.
+Finally, the high pass of the Manaslu Circuit Trek.
+After an early breakfast at Dharmasala, you start the climb toward Larkya La Pass, one of Nepal’s most thrilling and challenging high-altitude passes.
 The trail immediately tests your stamina with rocky moraines, icy patches, and steep ridges, but every step brings a sense of achievement and anticipation.

-As you ascend, the Himalayan panorama unfolds dramatically: jagged peaks, glacial streams, and expansive valleys stretch as far as the eye can see.
-Trekkers often describe a mix of exhilaration and awe, feeling both small and empowered in the immense landscape.
-The air is crisp and thin, making each breath a reminder of the altitude, but reaching the summit fills you with pure elation and satisfaction.
-Many pause at Larke La to take photos, meditate, or simply absorb the breathtaking surroundings, capturing a moment they’ll never forget.
+As you ascend, the Himalayan panorama unfolds dramatically.
+Trekkers often describe a mix of exhilaration and awe, feeling both small and empowered.
+The air is crisp and thin, which makes each breath a reminder of the altitude, but reaching the summit fills you with pure elation and satisfaction.

 Breakfast, Lunch, Dinner

-Upon reaching Tilje, enjoy a scenic drive to Besisahar (2,300 m / 7,546 ft).
-Along the route, the Himalayan rivers shimmer, forests and farmland unfold, and distant mountains frame the journey.
-This transition from high alpine passes to lush valleys gives trekkers a strong sense of accomplishment, reflection, and connection with the Nepal trekking adventure they’ve just completed.
+Upon reaching Tilje, we’ll drive to Besisahar.
+This transition from high alpine passes to lush valleys gives trekkers a strong sense of accomplishment, reflection, and connection with the trekking adventure they’ve just completed.

 Breakfast, Lunch, Dinner

-After breakfast in Besisahar (2,300 m / 7,546 ft), you board a vehicle for the scenic drive back to Kathmandu.
+After breakfast in Besisahar, we return to Kathmandu.
 The route traces the Marshyangdi and Trishuli rivers, passing through terraced farmlands, small towns, and traditional Nepalese villages, offering a perfect opportunity to reflect on your high-altitude trekking adventure.

-Arrive in Kathmandu in the evening and check into your 3-star hotel.
-Enjoy a celebratory dinner, recounting the experiences of your trek — from the thrilling Larke La Pass to the serene villages of the Manaslu region.
-Tonight, take time to rest and soak in the energy of the city, marking the end of your epic trekking journey.
+Upon arrival in Kathmandu in the evening, check into your hotel.
+We’ll have a farewell dinner, recounting the experiences of our trek, from the thrilling Larkya La Pass to the serene villages of the Manaslu region.

 Day 15: Final Departure from Kathmandu